 Pictured above: The ruins of Eridu, one of the earliest known cities in Mesopotamia (modern-day Iraq), the cradle of civilization—and marketing, apparently.

-Fast forward to now.
 How does this relate to modern marketing?
 Well, the ideas haven’t changed.
 As our marketing manager likes to say (or yell, rather): “Don’t think outside the box!
 The box has been the box forever!”
-He loves metaphors.

 Consumers have always had problems they need to fix, and businesses have solutions they need to sell.
-To reach the consumers and make the sale, all businesses need to do 2 things:
+To reach the consumers and make the sale, all businesses need to do two things:

 - Establish a brand to set themselves apart from their competitors.